Our Team

 Brock joined ISN as a Personal Agent in September of 2022 and is currently supporting individuals in Marion and Polk County.
 Brock has been working with adults with intellectual and developmental disabilities since 2011.
 Prior to his start at ISN, Brock worked as a program specialist for a day services program in Salem for over 10 years.
 He brings with him to this position a true passion and drive to help and serve those in his community.
 Outside of work, he enjoys traveling the northwest playing softball, power lifting, video games and spending time with his friends and family.

-Chantelle Gemmill
+Chantelle Wentz

 Training & Compliance Coordinator